 Content Warning: Information presented in this article may be triggering to some people.
-If you are experiencing suicidal thoughts, contact the National Suicide Prevention Lifeline at 1-800-273-8255, or the Crisis Text Line at 741-741, for support and assistance from a trained counselor.
-If you or a loved one are in immediate danger, call 911.
+If you are experiencing suicidal thoughts, contact the Suicide and Crisis Lifeline at 988 (call or text), for support and assistance from a trained counselor.
+If you or a loved one require immediate medical attention, call 911.

 Confronting suicidal thoughts of your own or of a loved one is frightening.
 But there are things we can do – signs to look out for and small actions to take – that can be life-saving.
 We talked to mental health experts at Jefferson for helpful tips and tools.

 Don’t Ignore These Warning Signs of Suicidal Thoughts or Behavior

 “Many of us are feeling blue or down right now,” says Matthew Wintersteen, PhD, Associate Professor of Psychiatry and Human Behavior, whose research focuses on suicide prevention.
 “But if someone is much more depressed or anxious than usual, don’t just chalk it up to the pandemic.”